graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 ### 19. `FromSchemaUrl` added to `AppliedDirective`

-This supports using a directive that was separately imported via `@link`.
+This property supports using a directive that was separately imported via `@link`.
 After importing the schema as described above, apply imported directives to your schema similar to the example below:

 ```csharp